Seoul National University: Library

-Seoul National University Library is located behind the university administrative building in the 62nd block of the Gwanak Campus.
+The Seoul National University Library is located behind the university administrative building in the 62nd block of the Gwanak Campus.
 The chief librarian, Dr. Kim Jong-seo, professor of religious studies in the College of Humanities, took office in 2009.
 Following the completion of Kwanjeong Library in February 2015, the SNU Library reached a size of 57,747 square meters.
 As of 2022, the library is home to 5.2 million volumes of books as well as over 260,000 academic journals and e-journals, and over 230,000 non-book materials.

 The Central Library has constructed a digital library, which in addition to the regular library collection provides access to university publications, ancient texts, and theses.
 Included here are images of pamphlets, lecture slides, and insects.
 The digital library offers access to video of university exhibitions, scientific events, symposia, and seminars.

-The library was opened in 1946 as the Seoul National University Central Library, inheriting its facilities and books from Kyungsung University.
-In 1949, the name of the library was changed to the Seoul National University Library Annex.
-When the main branch of the library was relocated to the Gwanak Campus in January 1975, it was renamed the Seoul National University Library, and then renamed again in 1992 the Seoul National University Central Library.
+The library was opened in 1946 as the "Seoul National University Central Library" and inherited its facilities and books from Keijō Imperial University.
+In 1949, the name of the library was changed to the "Seoul National University Library Annex".
+When the main branch of the library was relocated to the Gwanak Campus in January 1975, it was renamed the "Seoul National University Library", and then renamed again in 1992 as the "Seoul National University Central Library".

 In 1966, provisions were made to systematize the library's collections.
 The original library was organized into 12 annexes for each of the university's colleges: engineering, education, physics, art, law, theology, pharmacology, music, medicine, dentistry, administration, and agricultural sciences.
 Two years later, in 1968, libraries for newspapers and the liberal arts were added to bring the number of annexes to 14.
 However, as the main branch was moved to the Gwanak Campus, the education, physics, legal, theological, administrative, newspaper, liberal arts, and pharmacological libraries were combined in a single building.